 Installing a solar panel system on a roof in BC always provides some fantastic views.
 And this solar panel installation in Sorrento BC did not disappoint.
-High above the valley floor in BC’s Columbia-Shuswap Region, overlooking Shuswap Lake, The Novo Solar Panel Installation Team arrived on a beautiful October fall day.
+High above the valley floor in BC’s Columbia-Shuswap Region, overlooking Shuswap Lake, The Novo Solar residential solar panel installation team arrived on a beautiful October fall day.

 With all the equipment on hand to install this 8kW solar panel array, which provides an output of 8,000 to 9,600 kW of electricity per year, or approximately 80% of a typical Canadian home’s use, we set to work.